Billy T. James

-William James Te Wehi Taitoko MBE (17 January 1948 – 7 August 1991) better known by his stage name Billy T. James, was a New Zealand entertainer, comedian, musician and actor.
-He became a key figure in the development of New Zealand comedy and a household name during his lifetime.
+William James Te Wehi Taitoko MBE (17 January 1948 – 7 August 1991), better known by his stage name Billy T. James, was a New Zealand entertainer, comedian, musician and actor.
+He became a key figure in the development of New Zealand comedy and was a household name during his lifetime.

 Early life

-Taitoko was of Waikato Tainui and Clan Campbell descent, leading him to reflect humorously in one routine, "I'm half Maori and half Scots.
-Half of me wants to go to the pub and get pissed, and the other half doesn't want to pay for it.".
+Billy grew up as William James Te Wehi Taitoko, first in the Waikato town of Leamington (now part of Cambridge), then in Whangārei.
+At high school, he sang and played guitar in a band.
+Popular for drawing caricatures of his teachers, Billy began an apprenticeship as a signwriter after leaving school.

+In his mid 20s, Billy T. was invited to join showband the Māori Volcanics, and was soon performing around the world, echoing the path of entertainers John Rowles and Frankie Stevens.
+He quickly showed his skills as impressionist, comedian, guitarist and saxophone-player.
+While living in Australia Billy went solo, dropping his Taitoko surname, and rearranging his birth names to "something the Aussies could pronounce".

+Taitoko was of Waikato Tainui and Clan Campbell descent.

 Career

 Taitoko joined the Maori Volcanics Showband in the 1970s and performed around the world.
 Prince Tui Teka encouraged him to embark on a solo career which saw him in great demand for his skits and impressions and his cabaret singing.
 He adopted the stage name Billy T. James because "it was something the Australians could pronounce".

-In 1980 he appeared in the variety show Radio Times, the success of which led to his own comedy sketch show in 1981, The Billy T James Show.
+In 1980, he appeared on the variety show Radio Times, the success of which led to his own comedy sketch show in 1981 called The Billy T James Show.
 The same year he was named New Zealand Entertainer of the Year.

-In 1985 his cabaret act was recorded live and released on LP as Billy T Live! at Pips Cabaret, Whangarei.
+In 1985, his cabaret act was recorded live and released on LP as Billy T Live! at Pips Cabaret, Whangarei.
 Featuring standup comedy selections and live versions of songs such as "Running Bear" and "When A Child Is Born", this title was out-of-print for more than a decade before being re-released in CD format in 2008.

-James made a notable appearance in the 1985 feature film Came a Hot Friday and provided voice talent for the popular animated film Footrot Flats: The Dog's Tail.
+Taitoko made a notable appearance in the 1985 feature film Came a Hot Friday and provided voice talent for the popular animated film Footrot Flats: The Dog's Tail.
 Also in 1985, James was named New Zealand Entertainer of the Decade.

 In the 1986 New Year Honours, James was appointed a Member of the Order of the British Empire, for services to entertainment.

-In 1986 James and Chris Slane published Real Hard Case which contained comic-strip interpretations of Billy's comedy.
+In 1986, James and Chris Slane published Real Hard Case which contained comic-strip interpretations of Taitoko's comedy.
 Real Hard Case 2 followed in 1987.

-During this period his name and likeness was used for the company "Billy T's Hangi Takeaways," with locations in Auckland, but the business did not last and closed after several years.
+During this period, Taitoko name and likeness were used for the company "Billy T's Hangi Takeaways," with locations in Auckland, but the business did not last and closed after several years.

-In 1990 James received the prestigious Benny Award from the Variety Artists Club of New Zealand Inc for a lifetime of excellence in the performing arts.
+In 1990, Taitoko received the prestigious Benny Award from the Variety Artists Club of New Zealand Inc for a lifetime of excellence in the performing arts.
+That year, he was also awarded the New Zealand 1990 Commemoration Medal.